 Ep 6: The New World of Worker Safety

-In this podcast episode, Jay Survil – Enterprise and Infrastructure Architect at Capgemini is joined by Brian Massey – Senior Product Manager, Internet of Things at IBM and Jean-Jacques Caraco – Director IoT Solutions World Class Centre, Altran, part of Capgemini Group.
+In this podcast episode, Jay Survil – Enterprise and Infrastructure Architect at Capgemini is joined by Brian Massey – Senior Product Manager, Internet of Things at IBM and Jean-Jacques Caraco – Director IoT Solutions World Class Centre, Capgemini Engineering.
 In this episode, they discuss Worker Safety and the need for organizations to develop and implement policies, inspections, training, and maintenance, to prevent costly workplace accidents.
 All, while managing the difficult task of combining current safety concerns with new suggested health guidelines.
 Today, Brian and Jean-Jacques talk through the practical uses of technology and data, to help drive smarter decisions about modern workplace safety.